-The Parks, Recreation and Open Space Department has contracted with GreenPlay, LLC consultants to update the City's Parks, Open Space, and Trails (PROST) Master Plan, last completed in 2012.
-This update will carefully determine community needs and provide a framework for projects relating to multi-modal connectivity, ecological land management, recreation and wellness opportunities, and much more.
+The Parks, Recreation and Open Space Department has contracted with GreenPlay, LLC to update the City's Parks, Open Space, and Trails (PROST) Master Plan, last completed in 2012.
+This update will carefully examine community recreational needs and provide a framework for managing projects relating to multi-modal connectivity, ecological land management, wellness opportunities, and much more.

 This page will be periodically updated throughout the Master Plan process.

 The intent of this project is to provide the Parks, Recreation and Open Space department with an updated Master Plan that contains a new set of realistic and implementable goals and recommendations for the future.

 With a process that involves the public, we will develop implementable recommendations that are reasonable and realistic without compromising service delivery.